-- There may be a time to forget what was done in the past.
-All the terrible things that happened in his life were to help preserve his own and his family's life.
+Continued from Page 1 C3 There may be a time to forget what was done in the past.
+All the terrible things that happened to Joseph were to help preserve his and his family's lives.
 "Now therefore be not grieved, nor angry with yourselves, that ye sold me hither: for God did send me before you to preserve life."
-Gen. 45:5 - There may be a time our preferences may have to change.
-We may have to move out of our comfort zone so we can be used by God, as did Israel and his family.

-"Haste ye, and go up to my father, and say unto him, Thus saith thy son Joseph, God hath made me lord of all Egypt: come down unto me, tarry not: 10 And thou shalt dwell in the land of Goshen, and thou shalt be near unto me, thou, and thy children, and thy children's children, and thy flocks, and thy herds, and all that thou hast:" Gen. 45:9-10

-• There is a time to forget what happened in the past and live for a different future.
-Joseph forgave his brothers' cruelty towards him, and even helped them.
+Gen. 45:5 C3 There may be a time when our preferences may have to change.
+We may have to move out of our comfort zone to be used by God, as did Israel and Joseph's family.
+"Haste ye, and go up to my father, and say unto him, Thus saith thy son Joseph, God hath made me lord of all Egypt: come down unto me, tarry not: 10 And thou shalt dwell in the land of Goshen, and thou shalt be near unto me, thou, and thy children, and thy children's children, and thy flocks, and thy herds, and all that thou hast:" Gen. 45:9-10 C3 There is a time to forget past events and live for a different future.
+Joseph forgave his brothers' cruelty towards him and even helped them.
 "Moreover he kissed all his brethren, and wept upon them: and after that his brethren talked with him."
-Gen. 45:15

-This certainly coincides with the same principle taught in the New Testament:
+Gen. 45:15 This certainly coincides with the same principle taught in the New Testament: